 Tip: Test your links when previewing your campaign.

-Test an Email or SMS Message of your Campaign
+Step Five: Test an Email or SMS Message of Your Campaign

 Test your completed campaign to see how it displays before sending it to your full population.
 To test an email, enter the email address you want to send the email to and click Send.

-To test an SMS message, enter the mobile phone number you want to send the text to with no hyphens and click Send.
+To test an SMS message, enter the 10-digit mobile phone number you want to send the text to with no hyphens and +1 before and then click Send.

 To send a test email to multiple recipients, separate each email with a comma and a space.

-By scheduling your campaign, you can send it to your target audiences at the specific time you want, once, or multiple times.
-You can save time by doing all of this automatically!
+By scheduling your campaign, you can send it to your target audiences at the specific day you want, once, or multiple times.
+You can save time by setting all of your scheduled deployments at once!

 Once you have finished editing your campaign, return to the campaign overview page and find the campaign you want to send.
 Click the New Schedule button.